Lonely Canadian Family Sponsorship

 Eligibility Criteria

-• The sponsor must be a Canadian citizen or a permanent resident.
+• Be a Canadian citizen or permanent resident.

 Application Process